agile-ts/documentation/docs/quick_start/React.md

 ## 🔍 Next Steps

+The concepts we've covered in this tutorial should be enough to get you started building your own applications using React and AgileTs.
+Now is a good time to try working on a project yourself to solidify these learned concepts and see how they work in practice.
+If you're not sure what kind of project to create, see [this list of app project ideas](https://github.com/florinpop17/app-ideas) for some inspiration.
-Now that you have learned the basics of AgileTs, you can take a look into the [Style Guide](../main/StyleGuide.md) documentation.
+Before you jump straight into creating your own application, we suggest taking a look at our [Style Guide](../main/StyleGuide.md) documentation.
-There you will learn more about how to structure your application States correctly.
+There we give you some inspiration on how to properly structure your application States using AgileTs.

-Or you check out the individual package documentations, where everything is described in more detail, and you can discover more nice APIs and functionalities of AgileTs.
+If you're looking for help with AgileTs questions, you can certainly find a solution in the more detailed documentations (Tip: Try typing your question in the search bar in the top right corner).
 - [core](../packages/core/Introduction.md)
 - [react](../packages/react/Introduction.md)

+or join our [Community Discord](https://discord.gg/T9GzreAwPH) and ask there.
+We would love to help you out and see what great things you build.